Evidence-based science shows that harsh and abusive treatments can produce harms. This is why Keep 43 opposes all forms of child abuse.

 7) Effectiveness does not materially increase by applying CP harshly or severely

-Therefore; Canada's laws have defined constructive physical discipline exactly right.
+Therefore; Canada’s laws have defined minor force in disciplining exactly right.

 Is constructively and non-abusively enforcing children’s behaviour a Human Rights Issue?